 The Creature from Jekyll Island, by G. Edward Griffin.
-This is a comprehensive history of the Federal Reserve and its impact on society.
+This amazing book provides a comprehensive history of the Federal Reserve and its impact on society.

 "It's Good to be King", by Michael Badnarik.
 This is excellent analysis of the constitution and bill of rights from the perspective of the 2004 Libertarian Presidential candidate. http://www.constitutionpreservation.org/constitution-preservation/good-to-be-king

 The 5,000 Year Leap, by W. Cleon Skousen.
 This classic explains all of the fundamental principles of nature, which guided the Founders.

 The Majesty of God’s Law, by Cleon Skousen.
 Another classic, which provides an in-depth examination of the historical and philosophical sources of knowledge which most influenced the Founders.

 Healing our World, by Mary Ruwart.
 This book clearly explains why government programs do not work and how freedom does work.

 Renewing American Compassion, by Marvin Olasky.
 The author describes how early bottom up structures in America solved social problems on the local level much more effectively than top down federal and state social programs.